 Girolamo Savonarola, born September 21, 1452, in Ferrara, was an Italian Dominican monk, preacher, and critic.
 And reformer of Catholic religious and social mores.
-Indeed, he was the son of Niccolo Savonarola, a member of the local aristocracy.
+Indeed, he was Niccolo Savonarola’s son, a local aristocracy member.
 And Elena Bonaccorsi, originally from Mantua.

-Girolamo Savonarola was the monk who came to hold absolute power in Florence and dared to criticize the Church, the Pope, and the Roman Curia, was arrested, tried by an inquisitorial tribunal, tortured, and sentenced to death for heresy.
+Girolamo Savonarola was the monk who came to hold absolute power in Florence and dared to criticize the Church, the Pope, and the Roman Curia; he was arrested, tried by an inquisitorial tribunal, tortured, and sentenced to death for heresy.

 In his twenties, he published his first work, De ruina Mundi, in which he criticized the corruption and decadence of the mores of the society of his time.
 A man of deep piety, not lacking in extremism and fanaticism.
 Girolamo Savonarola believed himself to be a prophet and identified his life with that of Jesus Christ.

 As a young monk, he immersed himself deeply in the writings of Thomas Aquinas and Scripture.
 He quickly demonstrated a capacious mind that allowed him to memorize most of Scripture.

 Born into a wealthy family in Ferrara, Italy, in 1452, Girolamo Savonarola was an intelligent young man with a penchant for learning the Dominican rules.